Meet the Team

 Head, PsychPGx Lab

 Dr. Bousman received his Bachelor of Science from the University of Wisconsin-La Crosse, a Master in Public Health from San Diego State University, and a PhD from the University of California-San Diego.
-Prior to arriving at the University of Calgary, he spent seven years at the University of Melbourne, Department of Psychiatry, where he remains a Honorary Senior Research Fellow.
+Prior to arriving at the University of Calgary, he spent seven years at the University of Melbourne, Department of Psychiatry, where he remains a Honorary Principal Fellow.
 Dr. Bousman is a full member of the Alberta Children's Hospital Research Institute, Hotchkiss Brain Institute, and Mathison Centre for Mental Health Research and Education.
-In addition, Dr. Bousman is a member of the Clinical Pharmacogenetics Implementation Consortium, Pharmacogene Variation Consortium, and Pharmacogenomics Research Network.
+Dr. Bousman is also a member of the Standardizing Laboratory Practices in Pharmacogenomics Collaborative Community, Clinical Pharmacogenetics Implementation Consortium, Pharmacogene Variation Consortium, and Pharmacogenomics Global Research Network

 Medical Science Program - Molecular and Medical Genetics Specialization, University of Calgary